Staging vs. Production

 What is a Staging Environment?

-In software terms, a staging environment is a test zone that’s almost identical to the production environment (the live version of your app or website).
-It’s the last stop before releasing updates or changes to users.
+A staging environment is a testing space that closely replicates the production environment (the live version of your application or website).
+It acts as the final checkpoint before releasing updates, new features, or changes to end-users.

 What is a Production Environment?